CoLo-CAM: Class Activation Mapping for Object Co-Localization in Weakly-Labeled Unconstrained Videos: Related Work

-\textbf{(d) WSOL in still images.} CAM-based methods have emerged as a dominant approach for the WSOL~\cite{choe2020evaluating,rony2023deep} on still images.
-Using only global image-class labels, a DL model can be trained to classify an image and yield a discriminative heatmap per class, \ie CAM, to localize the object in the image.
-Early work of these methods focused on designing variant spatial class-scores pooling layers~\cite{durand2017wildcat,durand2016weldon,oquab2015object,zhou2016learning}.
-However, CAMs tend to under-activate by highlighting only small and the most discriminative parts of an object~\cite{choe2020evaluating,rony2023deep}, diminishing its localization performance.
-To overcome this, different strategies have been considered, including data augmentation on input image or deep features~\cite{belharbi2020minmaxuncer,ChoeS19,MaiYL20eil}, as well as architectural changes~\cite{gao2021tscam,LeeKLLY19,ZhangW020i2c}.
-Recently, learning via pseudo-labels has shown good results, despite its reliance on noisy labels~\cite{negevsbelharbi2022,belharbi2022fcam,MeethalPBG20icprcstn,murtaza2022dipssypo,murtaza2022dips,Murtaza2023dips,wei2021shallowspol}.
-Most previous methods use only forward information in a model.
-Other methods leverage backward information as well.
-These include biologically inspired methods~\cite{cao2015look,zhang2018top}, and gradient~\cite{ChattopadhyaySH18wacvgradcampp,fu2020axiom,JiangZHCW21layercam,SelvarajuCDVPB17iccvgradcam} or confidence/score aggregation methods~\cite{desai2020ablation,naidu2020iscam}.
+\textbf{WSOL in still images.} CAM-based methods have emerged as a dominant approach for the WSOL~\citep{choe2020evaluating,murtaza25,rony2023deep} on still images.
+Early works focused on designing variant spatial pooling layers~\citep{durand2017wildcat,durand2016weldon, lin2013network, oquab2015object, pinheiro2015image,sun2016pronet,zhou2016learning, ZhouZYQJ18PRM}.
+An extension to a multi-instance learning framework (MIL) has been considered~\citep{ilse2018attention}.
+However, CAMs tend to under-activate by highlighting only small and the most discriminative parts of an object~\citep{choe2020evaluating,rony2023deep}, diminishing its localization performance.
+To overcome this, different strategies have been considered, including data augmentation over input image or deep features~\citep{belharbi2020minmaxuncer,ChoeS19,LiWPE018CVPR,MaiYL20eil,SinghL17,wei2017object,YunHCOYC19,ZhangWF0H18,zhu2017soft}, as well as architectural changes~\citep{gao2021tscam,KiU0B20icl,LeeKLLY19,XueLWJJY19iccvdanet,YangKKK20,ZhangW020i2c}.
+Recently, learning via pseudo-labels shown some potential, despite its reliance on noisy labels~\citep{belharbi24-fer-aus,belharbi2022fcam,negevsbelharbi2022,MeethalPBG20icprcstn,murtaza24tedloc,murtaza2022dipssypo,murtaza2022dips,wei2021shallowspol,ZhangCW20rethink,ZhangWKYH18}.
+Most previous methods used only forward information in a CNN, with some models designed to leverage backward information as well.
+These include biologically inspired methods~\citep{cao2015look,zhang2018top}, and gradient~\citep{ChattopadhyaySH18wacvgradcampp,fu2020axiom,JiangZHCW21layercam,SelvarajuCDVPB17iccvgradcam} or confidence score aggregation methods~\citep{desai2020ablation,naidu2020iscam,naidu2020sscam,WangWDYZDMH20scorecam}.
 Recently, prompt-based methods such as CLIP-ES~\cite{lin2023} trained using text and images allow the prediction of ROIs related to a specific input class.
-However, such models lack classification capability.
+However, such models lack direct classification capability.
 While CAM-based methods are successful on still images, they still require adaptation to leverage the temporal information in videos.
 Authors in~\cite{tcamsbelharbi2023} considered improving the quality of pseudo-labels to train an F-CAM architecture~\cite{belharbi2022fcam}.
 To this end, they aggregate CAMs extracted from a sequence of frames into a single CAM that covers more ROIs.
 However, this led to limited success since degradation in localization performance has been reported after a sequence of 2 frames.